Back Arrow Back to Articles

 Income from investment is commonly split into two categories: active income and passive income.

-This form of income is useful for investors that already have a day-to-day role and want to supplement their current income, with the aim of achieving long-term goals such as early retirement or building an inheritance.
+This form of income is useful for investors who already have a day-to-day role and want to supplement their current income, with the aim of achieving long-term goals such as early retirement or building an inheritance.

 What passive income investments are there?